Science Education Graduate Certificates

-The National Teachers Enhancement Network (NTEN) is one of the country's most-established online professional development programs for teachers, having been founded with National Science Foundation support in 1993.
+The National Teachers Enhancement Network (NTEN), supported by MSU's Master of Science in Science Education (MSSE) program, is one of the country's most-established online professional development programs for teachers, having been founded with National Science Foundation support in 1993.

-Courses are designed to help elementary, secondary and community college teachers develop a deeper understanding of science concepts while interacting with and learning new techniques from other teachers and researchers around the globe.
+Courses are designed to help elementary, secondary, community college, and informal educators develop a deeper understanding of science concepts, while interacting with and learning new techniques from other teachers and researchers around the globe.

-How is NTEN different from other online science programs?
+How we are different from other online science programs?

-- NTEN faculty practice a hands-on, inquiry-based style that mirrors the classroom and sparks new ideas
+- Our faculty practice a hands-on, inquiry-based style that mirrors the classroom and sparks new ideas

-- NTEN facilitates connections among participants, so that teachers learn best practices from colleagues around the world
+- We facilitate connections among participants, so that teachers learn best practices from colleagues around the world

-- NTEN credits come from Montana State University, a top-tier public research institution.
+- Credits come from Montana State University, a top-tier public research institution.

 About Montana State University